SirArnoldB/web102-prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *SeaGames*

-Submitted by: **Your Name Here**
+Submitted by: **Arnold Bhebhe**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaGames** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [ X ] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [ X ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [ X ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [ X ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

+* [ X ] Play button for each game for the user to preview and play the game (Note: functionality to be added later!).
+* [ X ] Pledge button for each game for the user to pledge any amount they want (Note: functionality to be added later!).
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ X ] Responsive Nav bar at the top of the page to get to the Our Games, and Stats section quickly?
+* [ X ] Gif background showing octopus in water.

 ## Video Walkthrough